complete-dope/codex/content/posts/Python-hackable.md

 ### Multiprocessing
 so multiprocessing in python depends on pickle library and we create processes using pool and inside pool we define max no. of processes that we need to run so this acts as 'semaphores' and this limits the compute !

+Use `multiprocessing.pool(num_processes)` in python to distribute computation loads across, and this also gives a limit on no. of open processes at a time

 <details>
   <summary>
     Runtime error : An attempt has been made to start a new process before the current process has finished its bootstrapping phase.